 The ROI Screen Before the Tool List

-Treat those as directional, not as your business case.
+Market reports can be useful context, but they are not your business case.
 Your ROI comes from a much smaller set of numbers:

 The tool list below is useful only after that screen.